CCIR System I

 CCIR System I is an analogue broadcast television system.
-It was first used in the Republic of Ireland starting in 1962 as the 625-line broadcasting standard to be used on VHF Band I and Band III, sharing Band III with 405-line System A signals radiated in the north and east of the country.
+It was first used in Ireland starting in December 1961 as the 625-line broadcasting standard to be used on VHF Band I and Band III, sharing Band III with 405-line System A signals radiated in the north and east of the country.
+Ireland slowly extended its use of System I onto the UHF bands.

 The UK started its own 625-line television service in 1964 also using System I, but on UHF only – the UK has never used VHF for 625-line television except for some cable relay distribution systems.

-Since then, System I has been adopted for use by Hong Kong, Macau, the Falkland Islands and South Africa.
-The Republic of Ireland has (slowly) extended its use of System I onto the UHF bands.
+Since then, System I has been adopted for use by Hong Kong, Macau, the Falkland Islands, South Africa, Angola, Botswana, Lesotho, Namibia, Tanzania, Saint Helena, and Pitcairn Islands.

-As of late 2012, analogue television is no longer transmitted in either the UK or the Republic of Ireland.
-South Africa is still broadcasting in System I, but plans to end the service in 2022.
+As of late 2012, analogue television is no longer transmitted in either the UK or Ireland.
+South Africa is still broadcasting in System I, but have plans to end the service at any time.

 Specifications

-Some of the important specs are listed below.
+Some of the important specs are listed below: